Exercises (3138)

 Harden:

-Hold additional weight on your arms/legs or in your hands.
+Hold additional weight in your hands or on your arms.

 Power